SORTEE/CodeStandard/README.md

 *The `CodeStandard` folder is intended to serve as a reference for good practices in code sharing.
 The place you return to whenever you need an example of how to implement an ORT practice in your own coding.*

 ### `Hackathon` folder
 We also share the [`Hackathon`](Hackathon/) repository that was used to create the Code Standard.
 In this folder, you can find [the original code and supporting documentation](Hackathon/00_base_code), as well as folders for each of the focus areas of code review (i.e. Reported, Run, Reliable, Reproducible, Organisation & Structure, and Other considerations) and other auxiliary documentation used during the hackathon.
+More supporting files can be found on [OSF](https://osf.io/762u4/).

 We share the `Hackathon` repository to ensure transparency on how the Code Standard was created, and to allow for the intermediate files and Hackathon structure to be used for teaching purposes.
 For example, it can be used as a reference to organize your own hackathon to create code standards for other often-used analyses in Ecology and Evolution.